Does Refusing Overtime Imply Underemployment when calculating Child Support?

 Whenever parents of children divorce or dissolve their legal relationship, one of the most important issues to be decided is that of child support.
 Although determining a child support arrangement in New Jersey can be a complex issue, the New Jersey Child Support Guidelines (NJCSG) were developed to dictate how to calculate child support and to provide fairness and uniformity in child support settlements.

-When assessing the financial means or assets each parent has available for support purposes, is important to consider is not only the actual earned wages but what the parents’ income capabilities are.
+When assessing the financial means or assets each parent has available for support purposes, it is important to consider the actual earned wages and the parents’ income capabilities.
 If a parent is voluntarily underemployed or unemployed and earning less than what he or she is capable of earning, the Child Support Guidelines allows the court to impute income to the parent who could or should be earning more.

-At the Bronzino Law Firm, LLC we take great care getting accurate income figures from both you and your spouse, as well as factoring in child custody arrangements in order to accurately determine your child support obligations and rights.
+At the Bronzino Law Firm, LLC, we take great care getting accurate income figures from both you and your spouse, as well as factoring in child custody arrangementsto determine your child support obligations and rights accurately.

 Contact us online or our Sea Girt or our Brick office at (732) 812-3102 to discuss your unique needs and concerns related to any child support or family law matter in a free and confidential consultation with a member of our legal team today.